rabiulcste/rabiulcste.github.io/_pages/misc.md

 layout: page
 permalink: /misc/
 title: Misc
 description: Materials for research guidance and miscellaneous.
+This page includes pointers on areas that help people of under-resourced community.
+I have created this mostly focusing on spreading resources for CS practices, early career research and getting into research position for AI research.
 ---

-*I maintain a telegram channel [[link]](https://t.me/s/msphdprof) where I post tweets made by professors on MS+PhD open positions.
+<span style="color:#FF0000; font-size:1em; "> [🍩 Telegram channel for job posts] </span> *I maintain a telegram channel [[link]](https://t.me/s/msphdprof) where I post tweets made by professors on MS+PhD open positions.
 I usually follow ML & AI people so recruitment ads comes from this two area mostly.*

+<span style="color:#0000FF; font-size:1em; "> [🧰 Tools for CS research] </span> Undergrads who are getting started with research often get stuck because they are unfamiliar with various tools.
+Here is a pointer to a very useful MIT course: [https://missing.csail.mit.edu](https://missing.csail.mit.edu).
+This [blog post](https://kentonmurray.com/blogs/hackingphd.html) might also be useful.

+<span style="color:#0000FF; font-size:1em; "> [📚 Reading groups] </span> I should mention about communities that provides opportunities for ML
+ML research beyond typical research labs.
+You can join reading groups to discuss research and get feedback on your own research.
+MLC, MILA, Stanford NLP seminaer are few of the.
+A complete list can be found [here](#research-reading-groups).

 <h4 class="name-row"> Phd & Research Guidance </h4>
   1. Syllabus for Eric's PhD students, Eric Gilbert [[doc]](https://docs.google.com/document/d/11D3kHElzS2HQxTwPqcaTnU5HCJ8WGE5brTXI4KLf4dM/edit)